 Can I ask it to increase my limit?

-If you're not happy, there's nothing wrong with telling the card company that, and asking for a higher limit.
+If you're not happy, there's nothing wrong with telling the card company, and asking for a higher limit.
 Of course, it doesn't mean you'll get it.

 You'll usually have a better chance of getting the limit increased after you've had the card for a reasonable length of time.
 The initial 'review' period is often around three to six months.